Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhật sửa quy định để xuất khẩu chiến đấu cơ- Ảnh 1.

-"The plan to build fighter jets with capabilities necessary for Japan's national security must be carried out to ensure that Japan's defense capabilities are not compromised," Hayashi told reporters.
+"The plan to build a fighter jet with capabilities necessary for Japan's national security must be carried out to ensure that Japan's defense capabilities are not compromised," Hayashi told reporters.

-“We need a system that allows Japan to transfer defense equipment to countries other than our partners and contribute on par with the UK and Italy,” Mr. Hayashi continued.
+“We need to have a system that allows Japan to transfer defense equipment to countries other than our partners and make contributions on par with the UK and Italy,” Mr. Hayashi continued.

-The new fighter jet can only be exported to countries that are not in conflict and have signed the international commitment to use weapons according to the UN charter.
+The new fighter jet can only be exported to countries that are not in conflict and have signed the international commitment to use weapons under the UN charter.

 History-changing move allows Japan to sell Patriot missiles to allies

 The new regulations also emphasize that fighter jets can only be exported to countries that have signed defense equipment and technology transfer agreements with Japan, according to Kyodo News.
-There are currently 15 countries that have signed such agreements with Japan.
+Currently, 15 countries have signed such agreements with Japan.

 Previously, exports of Japanese military equipment to third countries were banned, although there have been some exceptions in recent years, according to AFP.